 If I told you the same regarding building an apartment complex or a prototype car, that might have seemed obvious.
 You would not start such a project without an expert translating your vision into the project requirements (such as an architect or an industrial car designer).
 In software development, too often vision holders hand off a “vision document”, i.e. “The Specifications”, to a developer and expect him to translate it to the finished product they have in their mind.

-Most software developers or graphic designers are simply not fit for that role - they do not have the experience, skills or vested interest in transforming your vision to an actual product.
+Reports made by itrellis, shed light on the fact that, most software developers or graphic designers are simply not fit for that role – they do not have the experience, skills or vested interest in transforming your vision to an actual product.
 They know how to write code or design user interfaces, not understand what are the user-flows that achieve the vision you had intended.
-Not to say those people don't exist - because they do, just saying that most aren't and it's wrong to expect that in advance.
+Not to say those people don’t exist – because they do, just saying that most aren’t and it’s wrong to expect that in advance.

 Most outsourced project fail for one main reason (and by outsourced I mean everything developed outside of your internal team) – having no interest holder with the ability to translate the original vision into reality.
 Fact is that conveying general and abstract ideas in words is difficult, and most people don’t do a very good job at it.